turbyho/DABDUINO/README.md

 ## Where to buy the DABDUINO?
 DABDUINO is ready for dispatch.
 Price is 69 EUR.
 Postage for Europe 6 EUR, for rest of the world 10 EUR.
 Send me order by [email](mailto:turbyho@gmail.com) please.

+Dabduino is dispatched without pin headers for easier installation in custom devices.

 ## Have some problem or questions?
 Send me [email](mailto:turbyho@gmail.com) :)